jonnew/Oat/README.md

 \newpage
 ## TODO
-- [ ] Networked communication with clients that use extracted positional information
+- [ ] Networked communication with remote endpoints that use extracted positional information
     - ~~Strongly prefer to consume JSON over something ad hoc, opaque and untyped~~
-        - EDIT: Postion class is serialized to JSON object
     - Multiple clients
-        - Broadcast over UDP
+        - UDP with single endpoint
+            - ~~Client version (sends data without request)~~
+            - Server version (pipeline is heldup by client position requests)
-        - TCP/IP with thread for each client
+        - TCP/IP with single endpoint
+            - Client version (sends data without request)
+            - Server version (pipeline is heldup by client position requests)
+        - Broadcast over UDP?
 - [ ] Cmake improvements
     - ~~Global build script to make all of the programs in the project~~
     - ~~CMake managed versioning~~